 Although simple enough to arrive in Bohol by plane, my more recommended mode of transport when looking at how to go to Bohol from Cebu would definitely be the Cebu to Bohol ferry service.

-With more regular and interesting travel options, the ferry service is the more popular way of getting from Cebu to Bohol.
+With more regular and interesting travel options, the ferry service is the more popular way of getting to Bohol.

-2 very different ways of traveling over from Cebu to Bohol, catering to the very different types of travelers out there.
+Two very different ways of traveling over to Bohol, catering to the very different types of travelers out there.
 Either way, you’re in for a treat when you land on the island of Bohol.

 SIQUIJOR TO BOHOL

 If you happen to be on the tiny island of Siquijor, south of Bohol, then don’t worry because there are still ways to get directly from Siquijor to Bohol.
 Typical with many island regions in Asia, the ferry is the main form of transport.